 By targeting your customers, you looked at the things they share in common.
 This means that their experiences coming into your business may also be similar.
 Their concerns before purchasing or their worries about implementation may all come from the same place.
 This leaves you hearing the same questions over and over again.

 The solution to this is to put those questions together in a single location and make them easy for your customers to find and search.
 By creating a frequently asked questions (FAQs) section on your website, you answer those shared questions that customers have.
 In many cases, you should have answers to questions that new customers have not even thought of yet.
+Check out our updated list of FAQ plugins that can make this easy for you.

 Having a FAQs section on your website provides the following benefits: